Search Results

 Children, no matter their age, learn best when they feel secure and happy - in a stimulating environment, with a supportive network.
 Our Teachers and Educators take pride in developing educational programs based in play and real-world contexts.
 These support each child’s current knowledge, strengths, ideas, culture, abilities and unique interests.

-At childcare, babies, toddlers and preschoolers are offered development opportunities, the chance to learn about the world, and develop socially, emotionally and develop a lifelong love of learning.
-The Australian Government suggests that between 10 and 15 hours of early learning a week optimises these outcomes.
+At childcare, young children are offered development opportunities, the chance to learn about the world, and develop socially, emotionally and develop a lifelong love of learning.

 We take cooking and nutrition very seriously in our Centres – but we have a lot of fun doing it!